figuitiko/figuitiko/README.md

 - 💻 Experienced in web design and development
 - 🚀 Proficient in Scrum and XP methodologies
 - 🌐 Skilled in creating internet and intranet websites
-- 🛠️ Familiar with technologies like Symphony, Laravel, WordPress, Node.js, Vue.js, Angular, and React
+- 🛠️ Familiar with technologies like JavaScript, TypeScript, Symphony, Laravel, WordPress, Node.js, Vue.js, Angular, and React
 - 🤝 Strong team player with a proven ability to deliver results

 Feel free to reach out to me if you have any questions or if you'd like to collaborate on a project.
 Let's create something amazing together!